Experiencing 11 month old sleep problems? Here’s what to do when your baby is waking up at night and going through a sleep regression.

 Gradually wean her off of night feedings and increasing her milk intake the following day.
 For instance, reduce her nightly feed by two minutes, or half an ounce.
 Then the following morning, increase her milk intake by the same amount.

 That way, she’s getting the same amount within a 24-hour period, but learning to take it during the day instead of at night.

 Do you still hold, pat, rock, nurse, or lie down with your baby until he’s fast asleep?
 Doing so can be an easy and surefire way to get him to finally sleep, of course.
-But ask yourself this: What happens when he wakes up in the middle of the night?
+But ask yourself this: What happens when he wakes during his nighttime sleep?

-If he only knows to fall asleep with you helping him do so, he isn’t able to master this skill on his own, especially in the middle of the night.
+If he only knows to fall asleep with you helping him do so, he isn’t able to master this skill on his own, especially at night.

-Ditch your old routine of rocking, nursing, or otherwise getting your baby to a drowsy or even sleepy state.
-Instead, put him down awake, so he has a chance to make himself drowsy and eventually sleep.
+Ditch your old sleep routine of rocking, nursing, or otherwise getting him to a sleepy state.
+Instead, put him down awake so he has a chance to make himself drowsy and eventually sleep.